boilerplatter/postgrpc/postgrpc/examples/json-transcoding/README.md

 A better approach would be to transcode streams to [newline-delimited JSON](https://github.com/grpc-ecosystem/grpc-httpjson-transcoding/issues/38).
 If you are concerned about processing large query responses in-memory (as the current `envoy` solution requires), then consider using [`grpc-gateway`](https://grpc-ecosystem.github.io/grpc-gateway/) instead.

 We'd also welcome any contributions towards proper newline-delimited JSON transcoding support in PostgRPC directly.

+### Security Disclaimer

+DO NOT expose a JSON-transcoded PostgRPC service to the public web without additional security measures!
+For examples of how to lock down a database for "public" consumption, take a look at the [`auth` example](../auth).